Brainstorming is a powerful tool used by professionals all over the world.

 In the past few years I’ve personally started 2 businesses.
-One I kind of fell into because I really liked makeup, jewellery and perfume, and the other (guess which one) had me fine tuning and perfecting my craft for nearly a decade before I was confident (and gatvol enough of being employed) in myself to start my own practice.
-Obviously I believe that the fastest way to success is through monomaniacal focus so I ditched the perfume and focused on The Busy Bookkeeper, which I’ve since (through brainstorming sessions) evolved into more than just small business financial management.
+The first I started because I really liked all things girly, and the other (guess which one) took me nearly a decade to fine-tune before I was confident enough in myself to start my own practice.
+I believe that the fastest way to success is through monomaniacal focus, so I ditched the perfume and focused on The Busy Bookkeeper.
+Since it’s start, I’ve since evolved my business (through brainstorming sessions) into more than just small business financial management.

-If you’re multi-passionate and struggling to hone into just one epic business idea to start monetizing, then gosh do I get it!
-This contribution to The Startup Success series is a sort of prequel before we get stuck into the juicy bits like business idea generation, development, naming and planning.
-I’m going to share some insider secrets that have really helped me to get the most out of creative planning sessions for my business.
-I’m generally the type of person that brainstorms alone (being a solopreneur and all) so you’ll find these tips to be more helpful to an individual’s brainstorming session (not to say that you can’t tweak it to suit a group session though).
+Today I’m going to share some exclusive, insider secrets that have really helped me to get the most out of my creative planning sessions.
+I’m generally the type of person that brainstorms alone (being a solopreneur that wears many hats), so you’ll find these tips to be more helpful to an individual’s brainstorming session (not to say that you can’t tweak it to suit a group session though).

-Steal my insider tips to help maximise your next brainstorming session!
+Steal these exclusive insider tips to help maximize your next brainstorming session!